yssource/crp/src/idioms/constructors/default_constructors.md

 ## Implicit initialization of the base class object

-In C++, the default constructor is used to initialize the base class object if it no other constructor is specified.
+In C++, the default constructor is used to initialize the base class object if no other constructor is specified.

 ```cpp
 class Base {